ziapeltagames/six-winters/docs/design/ADVANTAGES.md

 # Broad Types of Advantages

-This list details a variety of common sorts of advantages that are mechanically supported in _Six Winters_.

-These advantages are *roughly* in order of how good they are.
+This list of advantages is sorted *roughly* in order of how good they are.
 Gaining fortune is a very common benefit.
 Fortune fuels other abilities, and is one of the core economies of the game.

 Advantages that are more transient, such as bonuses to a certain kind of test, are naturally not as useful as permanent changes, such as improving a character's skill.
 The most powerful sorts of advantages, such as lowering apotheosis or removing discord, should be rare, since those are both key timers that help push the game forward.